dynatrace-extensions/dt-extensions-python-sdk/docs/index.rst

 Finally, we can upload the extension to the tenant using the :doc:`/cli/upload` command.
 It requires us to provide the tenant URL and an API token with the permission to upload extensions.
+This can be done via environment variables or command line arguments

 .. code:: bash

-   $ dt-sdk dist/custom_my-extension-0.0.1.zip --tenant-url https://<your_tenant_url_here>/ --api-token dt0c01.XXXXXXXXXXXX
+   $ dt-sdk upload
    Uploading extension dist/custom_my-extension-0.0.1.zip to https://<your_tenant_url_here>/
    Extension upload successful!
    Extension dist/custom_my-extension-0.0.1.zip uploaded to https://<your_tenant_url_here>/